Associate Professor Jo Bird

 Biography

-I am a senior lecturer and researcher at University of New England and the Higher Degree Research Coordinator for the School of Education.
-I have worked for over 20 years in a variety of early childhood settings and prior to my move to academia.
-My research focuses on digital technologies within the early childhood sector, both in children's play and through scaffolding educators’ skills to implement devices in their programs and to streamline their documentation.
+I am an Associate Professor and researcher at the University of New England and the Higher Degree Research Coordinator for the School of Education.
+I have worked for over 20 years in a variety of early childhood settings, and before my move to academia.
+My research focuses on digital technologies within the early childhood sector, both in children's play and through scaffolding educators’ skills to implement devices in their programs and streamline documentation.
+My research has recently focused on introducing robots to preschoolers, using STEM to build resilience, using digital technologies in nature play, and supporting the learning of 21st century skills.
 I am skilled in delivering professional learning around my research interests and have been repeatedly invited to present at conferences and professional learning sessions.

 Qualifications